epeschier/Unity-State-Machine/README.md

 The FSM consists of the following files:
 - **StateMachine.cs**; The base class for the state machine.
 Derive your actual state machine from this class.
 - **State.cs**: The base class for the state.
-Derice your actual state implementation from this class.
+Derive your actual state implementation from this class.
 - **IState.cs**; this is the interface for the state (internal use).
 - **IStateMachine.cs**; this is the interface for the StateMachine (internal use).